gabycb/Hackathon26_TeamRubiconProject/README.md

 - Database initialization scripted (`scripts/setup_db.py`) with data loaders for each source
 - `.docx` Operation Plan export ready to hand to a field commander
 - Async database layer, structured logging, and health endpoint (`GET /health`) are production patterns
+- Azure services: Azure OpenAI, Azure AI Vision 4.0, Azure Container Registry (see full list [here](https://github.com/gabycb/Hackathon26_TeamRubiconProject/blob/main/opsplan/README.md#azure-services-used))
 **Extensibility:** the `services/` directory scaffolds Weather Sentinel integration, authentication, and push notifications as named next steps — not afterthoughts.

 ---

 ### 4. User Experience

 **Wizard-based workflow** maps directly to how disaster response operators think: define the event → review zone rankings → review construction profiles → review and export the plan.
 The 4-step progression mirrors the actual planning sequence, so the UI itself teaches the process.
+It's just as easy to upload field photos with images and get real-time damage assessments, all consolidated and used to update the planning requirements.

 **Human approval gates** are a deliberate UX feature, not a limitation.
 In emergency response, operators need to be able to catch and correct AI errors before they propagate downstream.
 Each gate shows the agent's full output before advancing.